Tauranga: Events

+The National Jazz Festival takes place in Tauranga every Easter.
 New Year celebrations at the Mount in Mount Maunganui are one of Tauranga's main events, bringing people from all around the country.
 In 2014 Tauranga City Council granted permission for an annual Sikh parade to celebrate Guru Gobind Singh's birthday.
 2500 people took part in 2014, while in 2015, the number increased to 3500.